collocations.org

 PHRASES

-the line/set of your jaw
+the line of your jaw, the set of your jaw

-The stern set of the officer''s jaw made Tony realize he was in trouble.
+The stern set of the officer's jaw made Tony realize he was in trouble.

-2. jaws: mouth
+2. (jaws) mouth

-gaping, open | massive, powerful
+gaping, open

 A shark can crush a boat with its massive jaws.

-VERB + JAW
+VERB + JAWS

 clamp, close, lock, sink

-The dog locked its jaws on her leg and wouldn''t let go. | A spider sank its jaws into my ankle.
+The dog locked its jaws on her leg and wouldn't let go.

-The antelope could not escape the crocodile''s gaping jaws.
+The antelope could not escape the crocodile's gaping jaws.

-between its ~s
+between its jaws

 The dog had his arm clamped between its jaws.